-Type of beneficiary

-National regime of temporary protection for displaced persons coming from Ukraine
+Type of beneficiary National regime of temporary protection for displaced persons coming from Ukraine

-Moreover, the Act is applied mutatis mutandis to the "members of the closest family of a Ukrainian national who has a Pole's card" (Article 2(2)).
+Ukrainian nationals Yes

+► Residing in Ukraine

+Type of beneficiary National regime of temporary protection for displaced persons coming from Ukraine displaced from 24 February 2022 Article 1.1. and Article 2(1) of Act on Assistance to Ukrainian Nationals.
+Family members Yes of a Ukrainian national present or residing in The Act on Assistance to Ukrainian Nationals provides a Ukraine before 24 February 2022 and higher level of protection with more rights within the temporary displaced from Ukraine on or after 24 protection regime for Ukrainian nationals and to spouses of Ukrainian nationals who are not Ukrainian nationals and came February 2022 to Poland as a result of war actions and who are not Polish of third-country nationals and stateless citizens (Article 1(2)).
+Spouses of Ukrainian nationals who are persons, who benefited from international not Ukrainian nationals and came to Poland as a result of war protection or equivalent national protection in actions and who are not Polish citizens are treated in the same Ukraine before 24 February 2022 and were way as Ukrainian nationals. displaced from Ukraine on or after 24 February 2022 Moreover, the Act is applied mutatis mutandis to the "members of the closest family of a Ukrainian national who has a Pole's card" (Article 2(2)).
 The "Pole's card" is a document confirming that a foreigner belongs to the Polish nation, e.g. on the basis of being a descendant of Poles/member of Polish community living outside of Poland, which facilitates obtaining a national visa, allows for the submittal of an application for granting citizenship or an application for permanent residence permit free of charge, and an easier access to a family relocation visa, allows to resort to the help of Polish embassies in some cases, undertake work and conduct entrepreneurial activity in Poland without the need for a work permit, use free healthcare in Poland in emergencies, benefit from cheaper tickets to rail travel and museums.
 There's no definition of "members of the closest family" in the Act on Assistance to Ukrainian Nationals.
-Article 38(2) of that Act provides that the provisions of the Act on Foreigners should apply to the aspects pertaining to the right to stay not regulated in the first Act.
-The Act on Foreigners defines "members of family" (not of "closest family") as, i.e.: (i) a spouse; (ii) a minor child of a foreigner and person married to a foreigner, such marriage being recognised under the Polish law in force, including an adopted child; (iii) a minor child of a foreigner, including his/her adopted child, if the foreigner exercises actual parental control over the child; and (iv) a minor child of a person referred to in p.1, including his/her adopted child, if they support and exercise actual parental control over the child.

-All other persons designated in the Council Implementing Decision (EU) 2022/382 of 4 March 2022 are under standard temporary protection under Article 106(1) of the Act from 13 June 2003 on granting protection to foreigners within the territory of the Republic of Poland.
+However, it is possible to refer to the definition provided in the Act on Foreigners which defines "members of family" (not of "closest family") as, i.e.: (i) a spouse; (ii) a minor child of a foreigner and person married to a foreigner, such marriage being recognised under the Polish law in force, including an adopted child; (iii) a minor child of a foreigner, including his/her adopted child, if the foreigner exercises actual parental control over the child; and (iv) a minor child of a person referred to in p.1, including his/her adopted child, if they support and exercise actual parental control over the child.
+All other persons designated in the Council Implementing Decision (EU) 2022/382 of 4 March 2022 are under standard

-Third-country nationals and stateless persons beneficiaries of international or equivalent

-Yes